Erin Aboudara, Concerned Citizen and Community Leader

 I support asking the legislature to return control of our hospital district to the voters who support Valley with our tax dollars!

 I have deep roots in this district and graduated from Kentridge High School.
-While I am not working in nursing, I earned my BSN degree from Seattle Pacific University and worked in the healthcare industry prior to starting our family.
+I earned my BS degree from Seattle Pacific University and worked in healthcare prior to starting our family.
+Today I work at Kent School District in Special Education.

-I have been married to Casey for 21 years and we have two children who attend Kent Schools.
+I have been married to Casey for over 21 years and we have two children who have attended Kent Schools.

 I participate each year in the Seattle Walk for Autism Speaks and have been a PTA volunteer for years because these are issues important to my heart.